 If you use any of our mapping applications, you may have seen the high-quality aerial photography that we have for all of Volusia County.
 The Map Kiosk and the Property Appraiser’s Map both have been updated to include new images taken between January and March 2018 by EagleView, a company under contract to the County Property Appraiser’s Office.
 This imagery is a combination of 3” pixel imagery collected in urban areas and 9” pixel imagery collected in more rural areas.
 These full-color photos have a resolution fine enough that each pixel (the little squares that you see when you zoom in too much) is either 3 inches or 9 inches of the land's surface.
 To view this imagery go to either of the interactive maps mentioned above.

 In the Kiosk, zoom into your area of interest and then, under Layers, Click the plus sign next to the Aerials listing.
 This exposes all the year sets of aerials available (note they go back to 1999).
 Click the plus sign to the left of 2018 to expose the 3” and 9” options (both are already checked on).
 They will stay gray until you’ve zoomed close enough to the ground for them to display.

 In the Property Appraiser’s Interactive map, click the plus sign to the left of the Parcel check box to expose the layers of data available, then use the slider bar to see the check box for the 2018 Aerial Photos and check it on.

 One of the reasons this imagery exists is to facilitate local land management, planning, and engineering projects.
-If you have an interest in this, we are providing tools for downloading and using this imagery on your PC.
+If you have an interest in this, we provide tools for using and /or downloading this imagery.